The 13 Bleakest Rock And Metal Albums Ever

 The days are shorter.
 The sun grows wan in the sky.
 Everyday existence becomes a trudge from darkness to further darkness, with only biting cold and the misery of the working day wedged in-between.
 As winter looms, most folk might be looking towards the electric light and popping parties of the festive season, but true miserabilists and misanthropes know that the dark end of the year belongs to them.
 In ‘celebration’, we’ve compiled our rundown of the 13 bleakest and most outright nihilistic releases in the history of rock and metal.

 13. Godflesh – Streetcleaner

-Thirty years old on November 13 just passed, the monolithic masterpiece from Birmingham industrial metallers Godflesh still delivers that stomach lurching sense of hollow dread as severely today as it did the first time.
+Now over three decades old, the monolithic masterpiece from Birmingham industrial metallers Godflesh still delivers that stomach lurching sense of hollow dread as severely today as it did the first time.
 Streetcleaner might face stiff competition in the bleakness stakes even within Godflesh’s own discography – hello, Pure and A World Lit Only By Fire – but its sheer apocalyptic atmosphere and scene-changing impact is unsurpassed.
 Picking up on the work of American noise rockers Swans and their Brummie brethren in Napalm Death, songs with the suffocating power of Like Rats, Dream Long Dead and Devastator helped define the still emergent industrial subgenre and set a bar that has arguably yet to be reached.

 12. Black Flag – My War